Shopify/js-buy-sdk/README.md

 <summary>What do I need to do now? </summary>

-You have multiple options: a) switch to the Storefront API Client, our recommendation and more future-proof solution; see [our migration guide](https://github.com/Shopify/js-buy-sdk/tree/sd-deprecation/migration-guide) to help you transition, [docs](https://github.com/Shopify/shopify-app-js/tree/main/packages/api-clients/storefront-api-client#readme), [NPM package](https://www.npmjs.com/package/@shopify/storefront-api-client) or b) upgrade to JS Buy SDK V3, our last and final release of the JS Buy SDK library.
-See [this upgrade guide](https://github.com/Shopify/js-buy-sdk/blob/main/README.md##how-to-upgrade-to-v30) to install v3.0. c) switch to [one of our other solutions](https://shopify.dev/docs/storefronts/headless/building-with-the-storefront-api/getting-started).
+You have multiple options: a) switch to the Storefront API Client, our recommendation and more future-proof solution; see [our migration guide](https://github.com/Shopify/js-buy-sdk/tree/main/migration-guide) to help you transition, and also take a look at the Storefront API Client [docs](https://github.com/Shopify/shopify-app-js/tree/main/packages/api-clients/storefront-api-client#readme) and [npm package](https://www.npmjs.com/package/@shopify/storefront-api-client) or b) upgrade to JS Buy SDK v3.0, our last and final release of the JS Buy SDK library.
+See [this upgrade guide](https://github.com/Shopify/js-buy-sdk/blob/main/README.md#how-to-upgrade-to-v30) to install v3.0. c) switch to [one of our other solutions](https://www.shopify.com/online).

-Shopify has evolved since the JS Buy SDK was first released, so we encourage you to explore and determine if one of our themes for an Online Store is a better fit for your needs.
+Shopify has evolved since the JS Buy SDK was first released, so we encourage you to explore and determine if one of our [themes](https://themes.shopify.com/) for an Online Store is a better fit for your needs.
 This action must be completed before July 1, 2025 11:00 AM ET.

 </details>